PacktPublishing/Accelerate-Model-Training-with-PyTorch-2.X/quiz/chapter07-answers.md

 B. Simple usage and reduction of power consumption
 C. Complex usage and avoidance of errors involving numeric representation
-D. Simple usage and avoidance of errors involving numeric representation
+D. Simple usage and avoidance of errors involving numeric representation Besides the lack of lower-precision operations, which of the following options is another reason to not use a pure lower-precision approach in the training process?
+A. Low performance improvement
+B. High energy consumption
+C. Loss of information on the gradient
+D. High usage of main memory